gromitsun/timbir-python/3D_Recon_Launcher_for_Real_Data/README.txt

 --setup_launch_folder : a flag to tell the code to create the necessary folder to copy the code into - always keep this --run_reconstruction  : A flag to tell the code to reconstruct.
 Always keep this ON.
---NERSC : This is to set HPC specific parameters --input_hdf5 : FULL path of data h5 file.
+--Edison : This is to set HPC specific settings; Options: Edison, Carver, Purdue and PC (for a regular desktop)
+--input_hdf5 : FULL path of data h5 file.
 Assume the h5 is in the format given to us by Dula --group_hdf5 : The tile folder to be reconstructed
 --code_launch_folder : FULL path of a folder where the code is going to be copied and called from.
 Ideally this is in scratch